malikozturkk/netflix-project/README.md

 Live Demo Link : https://netflix-project-mocha.vercel.app/login

 Test Mail : malikozturkk@gmail.com
-Test Password: 123456 (or or you can continue as a member.)
+Test Password: 123456 (or you can continue as a member.)

 ## Deploy your own